brad-mortensen/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
   O(1) Constant Time
     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
-      Array.splice takes Linear time since it has to iterate to reassign indicies.
+      Array.splice takes Linear time since it has to iterate through the array to reassign indicies.